-In Victoria, a feral cat’s home range can vary between <1 km2 and 10km2 if food resources are scarce.
-Males typically having larger home ranges than females.
+In Victoria, feral cat home ranges can vary between <1 km2 and 10km2 if food resources are scarce with males typically having larger home ranges than females.

 In rural and bushland environments, feral cats are generally found in low numbers with relatively large home ranges.
-In urban areas where food is more abundant, their numbers tend to be higher while their home ranges are smaller.
+Whereas in urban areas, where food is more abundant, their numbers tend to be higher with smaller home ranges.

 Feral cats are opportunistic predators that eat a wide range of foods.
-They prefer to hunt and kill and target the most available prey species, but it has been reported that individuals can become specialist hunters for particular prey species.
+They often hunt and kill the most available prey species, but it has been reported certain individuals can become specialist hunters that target specific prey.

-Dietary studies have shown that the European rabbit is the major food item of feral cats in Victoria.
+Dietary studies have shown that wild rabbits are a major food item for feral cats in Victoria.
 However, mice, smaller native mammals, reptiles, birds and invertebrates are also common.
-When live prey is scarce, feral cats will also scavenge food scraps and carrion.
+When live prey is scarce, feral cats will also scavenge food scraps and consume carrion.

 Feral cats live in a diverse range of habitats including deserts, forests, woodlands and grasslands.